bempp/kifmm/kifmm/README.md

 2. Use the Maturin CLI to install the Python bindings into this virtual environment, which additionally will install all required dependencies.

-Note that Maturin must be run from the `kifmm` crate root, not the workspace root.
+Note that Maturin must be run from the `kifmm` crate root, not the workspace root, and that setuptools must be set to a version compatible with Mayavi.

 ```bash
 pip install 'setuptools<69' .